lokalise/lokalise-push-action/README.md

 - `skip_polling` — Skips waiting for the upload operation to complete.
 When set to `true`, the `upload_poll_timeout` parameter is ignored.
 Defaults to `false`.
 - `skip_default_flags` — Prevents the action from setting additional default flags for the `upload` command.
 By default, the action includes `--replace-modified --include-path --distinguish-by-file`.
 When `skip_default_flags` is `true`, these flags are not added.
 Defaults to `false`.
 - `rambo_mode` — Always upload all translation files for the base language regardless of changes.
 Set this to `true` to bypass change detection and force a full upload of all base language translation files.
 Defaults to `false`.
+- `use_tag_tracking` — Enables branch-specific sync tracking using Git tags.
+When set to `true`, the action creates a unique tag for each branch to remember the last successfully synced commit.
+On subsequent runs, it compares the current commit against the tagged commit to detect all changes since the last successful sync — regardless of how many commits occurred in between.
+This feature is still experimental.
+  + By default, when `use_tag_tracking` is `false`, the action compares just the last two commits (`HEAD` and `HEAD~1`) to determine what changed.
+Enabling `use_tag_tracking` allows the action to detect broader changes across multiple commits and ensure nothing gets skipped during uploads.
+  + This parameter has no effect if the `rambo_mode` is set to `true`.
 - `max_retries` — Maximum number of retries on rate limit errors (HTTP 429).
 Defaults to `3`.
 - `sleep_on_retry` — Number of seconds to sleep before retrying on rate limit errors.
 Defaults to `1`.
 - `upload_timeout` — Timeout for the upload operation, in seconds.
 Defaults to `120`.